Louis-Aime/calendrical-javascript/README.md

 Basic routines in javascript for calendrical computations.
 ## Module architecture
 This module uses ES6 module syntax (export / import).
-## GitHub Page site for software documentation, usage comments, tests and demos
+## Software documentation, usage comments, tests and demos
-https://louis-aime.github.io/calendrical-javascript/
+JSDoc software documentation is entirely in ./docs, available on online from https://louis-aime.github.io/calendrical-javascript/

+Files in ./docs are for documentation only, and should not be added to standard implementations.

-## Purpose
+## Main software elements

 ### `ExtDate` object
 Extends the built-in `Date` object, making it possible to specify dates in custom-made calendars.